akiramcphee/smart_wearable_tech/README.md

 #### 4.1.1 Implementing Bandpass Filters using Python

-- Located in the main directory is a file called `bandpass.ipynb`.
+- Located in the `src` is a file called `bandpass.ipynb`.
 This file takes any of the csv files obtained from the labs and outputs a plot of the original function and its filtered plot.
 An example is shown below.

 ![](docs/bandpass.png)